ArchiveBox/docs/Install.md

 curl -fsSL 'https://get.archivebox.io' | bash
 # runs https://raw.githubusercontent.com/pirate/ArchiveBox/master/bin/setup.sh
 ```
 The script explains what it installs beforehand, and will prompt for user confirmation before making any changes to your system.
-The script uses Docker if already installed, but you can decline and it will attempt to install everything using your package manager instead.
+The script uses Docker if already installed, but you can decline and it will attempt to auto-install everything using `apt`/`brew`/`pkg` + `pip` instead.

 <img src="https://imgur.zervice.io/VMTzm0G.png" width="99%"/>